LUTHERAN CHURCH AND SCHOOL OF MESSIAH – CHURCH HISTORY

 Lutheran Church of Messiah, Grand Junction CO

-The Church began with its first meeting in the home of Mr. and Mrs. Al Nestler, June 4, 1929.
+The Church began with its first meeting in the home of Mr. and Mrs. Al Nestler on June 4, 1929.
 It’s First service was held Nov.
-8, 1931, in Labor Temple, 541 Rood Ave.
+8, 1931 in Labor Temple at 541 Rood Ave.
 Subsequent to the Colorado Mission Board efforts, Pastor Knippenberg was called to serve as Messiah’s first pastor in 1933.

 First Sanctuary Building

-During the service of Pastor Martin E. Meyer, a sanctuary building was secured.
-After WWII, a surplus chapel was obtained in 1946 from Camp Hale CO, home of the 10th Mountain Division.
-This served as Messiah’s sanctuary from 1946-1967.
+During the service of Pastor Martin E. Meyer a sanctuary building was secured .
+A surplus chapel was obtained in 1946, after WWII, from Camp Hale CO, home of the 10th Mountain Division.
+This served as Messiah’s sanctuary from 1946 to 1967.
 (Military use of Camp Hale included the 10th Mountain Division, the 38th Regimental Combat Team, 99th Infantry Battalion, and soldiers from Fort Carson conducting mountain and winter warfare training exercises from 1942 to 1965.
 “Camp Hale Site History,” http://www.camphale.org)